 What are your top priorities for the first action plan?
-Do you have any comments about these priority actions?

 What actions we should consider for future action plans?

 PART SIX: MEASURING SUCCESS

 Regular monitoring and reporting is critical to keep us on track towards our 2030 target.

 Achieving our 2030 target will require significant and sustained commitment by Government and government agencies at all levels to implement the actions outlined in this document.
 It also requires the support of businesses, organisations and community groups that play an important role in promoting road safety and influencing the way the road system functions.